 - Remember to put your full business name, address and VAT registration number on your invoices and other correspondence.

 - Keep all your invoices and receipts filed and easily accessible.

 - Keep a VAT spreadsheet, or use a dedicated part of your accounting software to keep track of VAT coming in and going out of your business.

 - Put your Output VAT aside in a separate account, so that you have the money available when it needs to be paid.

 - Make a note of when your VAT return is due each quarter so that you are prepared in advance.

 - Get help if you need it.
 You can talk direct to HMRC, or ask your accountant.
 For help preparing a VAT return and keeping your records up to date, it’s worth looking into the benefits of a virtual assistant.

 Run a small business?
 VAT registration and returns are one of the things you should be sure you’re getting right.
-If you’re looking for help completing your return take a look at our virtual bookkeeping services or tax and VAT return services.
-Alternatively if you would like to know more about our virtual assistant service feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+If you’re looking for help completing your return take a look at our virtual bookkeeping services.
+Alternatively if you would like to know more about our remote assistants feel free to call us on 0800 994 9016 or use our contact form in the menu above.